Everbridge (EVBG) Received its Third Buy in a Row

-After Oppenheimer and Canaccord Genuity gave Everbridge (NASDAQ: EVBG) a Buy rating last month, the company received another Buy, this time from Northland Securities.
-Analyst Michael Latimore maintained a Buy rating on Everbridge today and set a price target of $133.00.
+After Oppenheimer and Canaccord Genuity gave Everbridge (NASDAQ: EVBG) a Buy rating last month, the company received another Buy, this time from Stephens.
+Analyst Ryan MacWilliams maintained a Buy rating on Everbridge today and set a price target of $125.00.
 The company’s shares closed last Tuesday at $112.86.

-According to TipRanks.com, Latimore is a 5-star analyst with an average return of 6.6% and a 47.5% success rate.
-Latimore covers the Technology sector, focusing on stocks such as Comtech Telecommunications, Limelight Networks, and USA Technologies.
+According to TipRanks.com, MacWilliams is a 4-star analyst with an average return of 15.2% and a 67.6% success rate.
+MacWilliams covers the Technology sector, focusing on stocks such as Zoom Video Communications, Slack Technologies, and Vonage Holdings.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Everbridge with a $121.55 average price target, an 8.9% upside from current levels.
+Everbridge has an analyst consensus of Strong Buy, with a price target consensus of $125.91, implying a 12.8% upside from current levels.
 In a report released yesterday, Oppenheimer also maintained a Buy rating on the stock with a $119.00 price target.

 See today’s analyst top recommended stocks >>